imjoy-team/ImJoy/README.md

 ## `api.alert`
 show alert dialog with message, example: `api.alert('hello world')`
 ## `api.register`
-register an new op.
+register a new op.
-## `createWindow`
+## `api.createWindow`
-create an new window and add to the workspace.
+create a new window and add to the workspace.
 ## `api.showDialog`
-show an dialog with customized GUI.
+show a dialog with customized GUI.
 ## `api.showProgress`
 update the progress bar on the Imjoy GUI, example: `api.showProgress(85)`
 ## `api.showStatus`
 update the status text on the Imjoy GUI, example: `api.showStatus('processing...')`
 ## `api.run`
-run another plugin by the plugin name, example: `api.run("Python Demo Plugin")`
+run another plugin by the plugin name, example: `api.run("Python Demo Plugin")` or `api.run("Python Demo Plugin", my)`